 $L$ is an elliptic operator and moreover, since the diffusion is assumed to be reversible, $L$ is self-adjoint with respect to the invariant measure $\mu$.
 For a more thorough explanation and proof of these facts we refer to \cite{BakryGentilLedoux14}.
-Hence, Weyl's law \cite{Ivrii2000} applies and states that its $k$-th eigenvalue is of order $-k^{\frac{2}{d}}$.
-This implies the exponential decay of the eigenvalues, and thus the singular values, of $P$. \\ \\ Such a decay of the singular values is also observed empirically in applications such as molecular dynamics (see e.g. \cite{MaggioniChem}).
-This has prompted practitioners and applied mathematicians to estimate only the first few eigenpairs of $P$ and discard the rest in their analysis \cite{Chodera, Maggioni,Koltai, MaggioniChem, Schutte,SchwantesGibbonPande, Shukla}.
-However, often no theoretical guarantees are provided and it is not clear whether their procedures are optimal from a statistical point of view. \\ \\ Low rank assumptions for Markov chains have only recently begun to be considered in the statistical literature, primarily in the finite state case \cite{ZhangLikeli, ZhangWang,DuanWangWenYuan19,ZhuLiWangZhang19}.
-In these works it is assumed that the transition matrix has a low rank structure and they show nearly optimal rates for their algorithms by keeping only a fixed number of singular pairs or by thresholding singular values. \\ After a first version of this paper was published to arXiv, the continuous state space case was also considered by \cite{SunGongDuanWang19}.
-In contrast to our work, they use a kernel approach and consider the fixed rank case, proving $\ell_2$-error bounds and furthermore providing an algorithm for metastable state clustering. \\ \\ We investigate a modified version of one popular method from molecular dynamics for the estimation of $P$, where the number of eigenpairs kept is chosen in a data driven way.
+Hence, Weyl's law \cite{Ivrii2000} applies and states that the $k$-th singular value of $L$ is of order $-k^{\frac{2}{d}}$ and thus, as $P=\exp(L)$, the $k$-th singular value of $P$ is bounded by $C\exp({-ck^{\frac{2}{d}}})$. \\ \\ Rapid decay of the singular values is also observed empirically in applications such as molecular dynamics (see e.g. \cite{MaggioniChem}).
+This has prompted practitioners and applied mathematicians to estimate only the first few singular triplets of $P$ and discard the rest in their analysis \cite{Chodera, Maggioni,Koltai, MaggioniChem, Schutte,SchwantesGibbonPande, Shukla}.
+However, often no theoretical guarantees are provided and it is not clear whether their procedures are optimal from a statistical point of view. \\ \\ Low rank assumptions for Markov chains have only recently began to be considered in the statistical literature, primarily in the finite state case \cite{ZhangLikeli, ZhangWang,DuanWangWenYuan19,ZhuLiWangZhang19}.
+In these works it is assumed that the transition matrix has a low rank structure and they show nearly optimal rates for their algorithms by keeping only a fixed number of singular triplets or by thresholding singular values. \\ After a first version of this paper was uploaded to arXiv, the continuous state space case was also considered by \cite{SunGongDuanWang19}.
+In contrast to our work, they use a kernel approach and consider the fixed rank case, proving $\ell_2$-error bounds and furthermore providing an algorithm for metastable state clustering. \\ \\ We investigate a modified version of one popular method from molecular dynamics for the estimation of $P$, where the number of singular triplets kept is chosen in a data driven way.
 Considering a Galerkin-type estimator \cite{GobetHoffmannReiss, Schutte, SchwantesGibbonPande} we use techniques from low rank matrix estimation and completion \cite{CandesPlan11,KloppTrace,KoltchinskiiLouniciTsybakov11,CarpentierKim18, CandesPlan10,Cai_Candes_Shen, KloppTrace,NegahbanWainwright,AgarwalNegahbanWainwright12}.
 Particularly we show that hard thresholding singular values yields minimax optimal $L^2$-rates